Estimated 100,000 join massive Zoom gathering honoring late Orthodox rabbi, Menachem M. Schneerson

-Tens of thousands of people logged onto Zoom Wednesday for a giant interactive gathering honoring an influential late American Orthodox rabbi many viewed not only as a teacher, mentor and scholar, but as the Messiah.
+Tens of thousands of people logged onto Zoom Wednesday for a giant interactive gathering honoring a late American Orthodox rabbi viewed not only as one of the most influential Jewish teachers, mentors and scholars of the 20th century, but believed by a small segment to be the Messiah.

 To mark the 26th anniversary of the death of Menachem M. Schneerson, an estimated 100,000 participants logged in from North America, South America, Europe, Israel, South Africa and East Asia -- on 45,000 devices in all, according to Chabad, the branch of Hasidic Judaism Schneerson led.
-In 20 interconnected Zoom meetings, each representing a different community or region, viewers prayed, told stories, sang and studied passages from the Torah, the first five books of the Hebrew bible.
+In 20 interconnected Zoom meetings, each representing a different community or region, viewers prayed, told stories, sang and studied passages from the Torah, or Hebrew bible.

-The Zoom rooms connected to a central broadcast near the visitor center at "the Ohel," the site in Queens, N.Y., where Schneerson -- commonly known as the Lubavitcher Rebbe or simply as the Rebbe -- is buried.
-COVID-19 made travel impossible for many of the thousands who would ordinarily visit the site to pay tribute to the rabbi on or around the anniversary of his death.
+The Zoom rooms connected to a central broadcast near the visitor center at "the Ohel," the site in Queens, New York, where Schneerson -- commonly known as the Lubavitcher Rebbe or simply as the Rebbe -- is buried.
+COVID-19 prevented many of the thousands who would ordinarily visit the site from traveling to pay tribute to the rabbi on or around the anniversary of his death.

 "The staff at Zoom told us they've never had a single event with so many virtual rooms connected with the same broadcast," Ronen Peled, the event's producer, told Chabad.org.
 "Until now, their platform had a cap of 1,000 people in a single room, or a webinar with 300 cameras but the rest are passive viewers and are not seen."